 A notification pops up, it’s the little head and a plus sign, you’ve got a new follower!
-Filled with an immediate rush of endorphins, you head to their page to snoop some of their recent photos, leave a few likes, post some meaningful comments and follow them back.
+Filled with an immediate rush of endorphins, you head to their page to snoop on some of their recent photos, leave a few likes, post some meaningful comments, and follow them back.
 ‘Wow, we have a lot in common, and they don’t live too far away from me!’ you think.
-When your new follower reciprocates with interaction on your account it the coming days, you’re sure you’ve made a new virtual, perhaps soon to be in-person, friend.
+When your new follower reciprocates with interaction on your account it the coming days, you’re sure you’ve made a new virtual, perhaps soon-to-be in-person, friend.

 A week passes and you remember that you should message that new follower to see if they’d like to catch up some time and then the realization hits — you’ve been unfollowed and you can’t help but feel disheartened by thinking your previous interactions on social media were more than a vain ploy for more likes, more comments, and more followers.
 It’s a vicious cycle, and it’s making us forget how to truly connect with people in today’s technology obsessed world.